Want a video tutorial on how to add a tree? Click below:

 Within the Tree Details form are all tree data fields for the trees inventory.
 Typically, fields are broken up into three or more tabs:

-Tree – example fields include DBH, condition, crown width, and tree height.
+Tree Information – example fields include DBH, condition, crown width, and tree height.

-Location – information like land use, address, city, and GPS coordinates.
+Location Information – information like land use, address, city, and GPS coordinates.

 Management – information like maintenance needs and clearance conflicts.

-Work History – track when and what work was completed on a tree.
+History – track the details of any work or inspections that were completed on a tree.

 Once you are satisfied with your entries, click Close (all changed are saved automatically).
 The tree is now part of your database.
-To add another tree, you need not click the Add button again; notice that a white circle with a red outline is now present within the Add button.
+To add another tree, you need not click the Add button again; notice that a white hexagon is now present within the Add button.
 This means that you are still in an active adding session, and can add more trees by simply clicking the map.